tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LessonPlan.md

 ### Overview

-In today's class, students will be introduced to the thought processes and techniques that go into taking a formalized contract spec and implementing it into solidity code.
+In today's class, students will be introduced to the thought processes and techniques that go into taking a formalized contract spec and implementing it into Solidity code.
 In the software development process, employees frequently collaborate, creating a separation of concerns within a system's architecture.
 Students will learn to take a simple, yet more formalized, smart contract specification and implement it to fit the interface of an already established front-end dApp.
-Students will then deploy the configured dApp to a centralized production environment, Github pages.
+Students will then deploy the configured dApp to a centralized production environment, GitHub pages.

 Students will use the remainder of the class to work on their projects.